-Dalmeny is a small village located immediately to the south east of Queensferry, and just north of the A90 linking Edinburgh to the Forth Road Bridge some three miles north west of the city bypass.
-It is a remarkably tranquil oasis given that the A90 passes just to the south, the M9 terminates a little to the south west en route to the road bridge, and the main railway line leading to the southern end of the Forth Rail Bridge passes immediately to the west of the village.
+Dalmeny is a small village located immediately to the south-east of Queensferry, and just north of the road linking Edinburgh to the Queensferry Crossing.
+It is a remarkably tranquil oasis given the proximity of the main road and the railway line leading to the southern end of the Forth Rail Bridge, which passes immediately to the west of the village.

 All this could combine to make Dalmeny appear a less than attractive location, but once you have found the village (and doing so is not straightforward as it stands on remnants of a much older road network that now exists only as minor roads) you find somewhere that could easily be standing in a deeply rural setting and the surrounding activity is largely, and oddly, invisible.
 An attractive location so close to Edinburgh inevitably means that Dalmeny is highly favoured as a residential base by people working in the city, and yet even this has left the core of the village surprisingly unscathed.